the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 </Submit>
 ```

 The button in the example above does not work because the `submit` prop isn't used in-line with the `<Submit />` component.
-We say the prop is "shielded" - it's inside the implementation of another component, and as such, invisible to the `<Submit />`.
+We say the prop is "shadowed" - it's inside the implementation of another component, and as such, invisible to the `<Submit />`.

-On the other hand, element variables passed into the `<Submit />` don't "shield" the prop, so that the following works:
+On the other hand, element variables passed into the `<Submit />` don't "shadow" the prop, so that the following **does** work:

 ```javascript
 import Submit, { submit } from './Submit';